 - Try a few (or all!) of our nine science-backed tips for boosting productivity when you’re working remotely.

 - Then, take our quiz to discover which productivity hack you should try.

 The persistence of remote work is no longer up for debate.
 Many of us have made a permanent switch to a work-at-home lifestyle, forgoing the built-in parameters of office life that used to regulate our productivity – with mixed success.

-The good news is that it doesn’t have to be this way.
-As we move away from traditional office spaces, there are a number of hacks and tricks you can deploy to boost your own productivity.
+But it doesn’t have to be that way.
+As we continue to move away from traditional office spaces, in the face of the COVID-19 pandemic and beyond, remote workers can deploy a number of hacks and tricks to boost productivity.
 The goal?
-To hit all of your targets without impinging on your wellness or work-life balance whatsoever.
+To hit all of your targets without impinging on your wellness or work-life balance.
 Read on for our nine science-backed, expert-approved principles of self-productivity.

 1. Master desk-scaping